Embedded Ethernet Module (A3053) Design and Development

 [04-AUG-25] Settle upon MCU and Ethernet PHY.
 In this HTML page we are trying out a Markdown renderer, which we may or may not employ in new entries.
 Examine the HTML source code for the markdown script and configuration.
 We use a dedicated "md" tag for the Markdown fields.
 If the browser fails to load the converter JavaScript, the HTML will instead replace the "md" with a "pre" field so we can still see the Markdown formatting.

 [08-AUG-25] We want the PIC32MZ in TQFP-100 to provide an RMII (Reduced Media Independent Interface), JTAG (four-wire programming of PIC32MZ), ISCP (two-wire programming of PIC32MZ), and an eight-bit external data buse (for communicating with the LWDAQ controller).
 We will have the PIC32MZ as U1 on the circuit, the LAN8720A Ethernet physical layer as U2, and the MPCIE connector as P1.
-Here are the required connctions between U1 and U2 for the RMII.
+Here are the required connections between U1 and U2 for the RMII.

-PIC32MZ Signal U1 Pin LAN8720A Signal U2 Pin
+PIC32MZ Signal U1 Pin LAN8720A Signal U2 Pin Description

-We complete our pin assignments for the mPCIe connector.
-We route unused, multi-purpose GPIOs from the PIC32MZ to all the connections on the mPCIe connector that have any kind of signal function on the RCM6700.
-For those pins on the mPCIe that we have names for in our motherboard schematics, we use the PIC32MZ short signal names.
+The LAN8720A requires /RESET on its nRST input, U2-15, which arrives on the board through mPCIe pin P1-16.
+There are various ways to provide a clock for the synchronous RMII bus.
+We will load a single 50-MHz oscillator on our board and drive three inputs with the oscillator signal directly: U1-16, U1-49, and U2-5.
+These are the EREFCLK and OSC1 inputs of the PIC32MZ, and the XTAL1 input of the LAN8720A.
+We leave U2-4 floating.
+We route unused, multi-purpose GPIOs from the PIC32MZ to all the connections on the mPCIe connector that have a signal function on the RCM6700.
 For the six programming connections, we give the programming bus name and the short signal name.
 These signals are PGC and PGC for the ICSP bus and TCK, TMS, TDI, and TDO for the JTAG bus.

 A3053A Signal RCM6700 Signal mPCIe Pin